wilko2587/Riley2/PROTOCOL.md

 - This amber highlighting must be applied to the entire line of the task being worked on

 ### 3. On Completion (`✅ PASS`)

+⚠️ **IMPORTANT: A task is NOT considered complete until changes have been committed and pushed to Git!**

 - **Important:** Remove any amber highlighting from ROADMAP.md before committing
 - Mark `[x]` in `ROADMAP.md` next to the task
 - Append a `GPTLOG.md` entry